-As the complexity of a system is determined by the interactions among its elements, the final model will represent the interactions between these elements.
-In the context of CAS, adaption is understood as a process leading to improvement according to some measure of success though the selection of a particular strategy.
-Therefore, the final model will also represent measures of success as well as strategy selection.
+As the complexity of a system is determined by the interactions among its elements, the final model represents the interactions between these elements.
+In the context of CAS, adaption is understood as a process leading to improvement according to some measure of success through the selection of a particular strategy.
+Therefore, the final model represents measures of success as well as strategy selection.

-The EuDEco model of the European data economy will be developed in three iterations.
-The heuristic model developed in the first iteration will not represent all model elements and only the representation of environmental factors will go considerably beyond the obvious.
-In the second iteration, the heuristic model will be refined.
-The refined model will represent all model elements in considerable depth and go into detail with respect to relevant CAS properties and features.
-The final model will be the result of the third iteration.
-The final model will not only represent all model elements in full depth but also be partially tested in various settings.
+The EuDEco model of the European data economy was developed in three iterations.
+The heuristic model developed in the first iteration represented all model elements and only the representation of environmental factors went considerably beyond the obvious.
+In the second iteration, the heuristic model was refined.
+The refined model represented all model elements in considerable depth and went into detail with respect to relevant CAS properties and features.
+The final model was the result of the third iteration.
+The final model explains all model elements in full depth.
+It was tested in various test settings.

-The research on the three perspectives (legal, socio-economic and technological) will be mostly independent from each other but still coordinated to make sure that the results can be integrated smoothly.
+The research on the three perspectives (legal, socio-economic and technological) was mostly independent of each other but still coordinated that made sure that the results could be integrated smoothly.

-Each refinement phase is supported by workshops, which aim at jointly improving the available model based on experiences, knowledge of the involved experts and case studies made available by them.
-The workshops’ timing and the composition of the involved external experts supposed to ensure the objectives.
-Members of the User Expert Group, consisting of invited experts, representing EU funded projects and national initiatives having the similar or relevant scope to EuDEco, are invited to join all workshops of EuDEco, while the members of the Advisory Board are invited to join four of these workshops where both expert committees will meet.
-In the frame of these joint workshops, the so called Data Reuse Fora, strategic decisions are taken on the interpretation and conclusions of results and the laying down the foundations of the next version of the model.
+Each refinement phase was supported by workshops, which aimed at jointly improving the available model based on experiences, knowledge of the involved experts and case studies made available by them.
+The workshops’ timing and the composition of the involved external experts ensured the objectives.
+Members of the User Expert Group, consisting of invited experts, representing EU funded projects having the similar or relevant scope to EuDEco or representing the business sector, were invited to join the workshops of EuDEco, while the members of the Advisory Board were invited to join four of these workshops where both expert committees met.
+In the frame of these joint workshops, the so-called Fora for Data Reuse, strategic decisions were taken on the interpretation and conclusions of results and contributed to the refinement of the model and the recommendations.

-All together 9 workshops will be organised as visualised on the picture.
+Altogether 7 workshops were organised as visualised on the picture.